 1) How does the pricing work?

 When creating a new project, there are 2 options.

 a) Create a new project or copy over an existing project in your organization.
 Copying projects includes the porting over of any data (system or otherwise) for no additional charge.
 With either a copy or an additional project, however, you will not be assigned a project manager at this price tier, and you will be responsible for making any edits or changes to your copy, as well as building out your own new project.
 Support for this will only be available through our email support service.
 All new or copied projects are FREE of charge.

-b) $250-$350: This is an optional service that will assign a Project Manager for your newly created project.
+b) $350: This is an optional service that will assign a Project Manager for your newly created project.
 A Project Manager to be assigned to your build if you respond “Yes” and they will be available to assist you with your project set up, and generally serve as an adviser for any questions you might have about your new application, similar to the first time you set up your application.
 They can help review form flow, provide recommendations, and ensure triggers and products are setup to work as you intend.
-The cost for organizations on a monthly plan is $350 and $250 for annual licenses.

 2) What happens to the original version of our system?